Codecademy/docs/content/general/concepts/endianness/endianness.md

 ---
-Title: 'Endianness'
+Title: "Endianness"
-Description: 'Endianness describes the order in which bytes are stored in memory for multi-byte values.'
+Description: "Endianness describes the order in which bytes are stored in memory for multi-byte values."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Code Foundations'
+  - "Code Foundations"
 Tags:
-  - 'Numbers'
+  - "Numbers"
-  - 'Memory'
+  - "Memory"
 CatalogContent:
-  - 'paths/code-foundations'
+  - "paths/code-foundations"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 **Endianness** describes the order in which bytes are stored in memory for multi-byte values.
 The options are generally described as big-endian or little-endian.
 A big-endian system stores the most significant byte at the smallest memory address and the least significant byte at the largest.
 A little-endian system stores the least significant byte at the smallest memory address and the most significant byte at the largest.